Mateo Bertoša

 Mateo Bertoša (born 10 August 1988) is a Croatian footballer who plays as a left-back for Opatija.

 Career

 Bertoša made one Croatian Prva HNL appearance for HNK Rijeka before joining NK Jadran Poreč.
-He then had a short stint with Ergotelis FC in Greece before moving to NK Široki Brijeg.
+He then had a short stint with Ergotelis in Greece before moving to NK Široki Brijeg.
 In 2013, he returned to Rijeka.

 On 20 September 2018, Bertoša joined Al-Quwa Al-Jawiya in Iraq.
 He left the club in 2019, and on 4 April, he then joined NK Opatija.